-We utilize a new function to map each 2D input kernel coordinate to the kernel value as demonstrated in Figure \ref{Hypernetwork}.
-The function is basically a parameter efficient hyper-network.
+\textbf{Filter Generation Hyper-network} We utilize a new function to map each 2D input kernel coordinate to the kernel value as shown in Figure \ref{Hypernetwork}.
+The function is a parameter efficient hyper-network.
 The depth aware hyper-involution kernel weights are thus generated by a neural network (hyper-network) instead of independent learning.
-The trained weights of the kernel of a specific spatial location $\theta_{ij}$ can be represented using the following function (Equation \ref{eq:4}).
+The trained weights of the kernel of a specific spatial location $\theta_{ij}$ can be represented as in \ref{eq:4}.

-In Equation \ref{eq:4}, $N_1$ and $N_2$ represent two linear transformations that collectively constitute a hyper-network. $N_1$ is implemented via 3 layers of 1$\times$1 convolution where first two layers contains 8 filters with non-linear activation functions and the last layer consist of 6 filters.
-Meanwhile, $N_2$ is implemented using a single filter of 1$\times$1 convolution followed by a broadcasting of the output based on the size of the kernel. $\lambda$ implies batch normalization and non-linear activation functions that interleave two linear projections.
+In Equation \ref{eq:4}, $N_1$ and $N_2$ represent two linear transformations that collectively constitute a hyper-network. $N_1$ is implemented via 3 layers of 1$\times$1 convolution where the first two layers contain 8 filters with non-linear activation functions and the last layer consists of 6 filters.
+Meanwhile, $N_2$ is implemented using a single filter of 1$\times$1 convolution followed by a broadcasting of the output based on the size of the kernel. \(N_1\) processes the input element \(X_{i,j}\) through a series of convolutions and non-linear activations, while \(N_2\) applies a simpler convolution and broadcasting operation. $\lambda$ implies batch normalization and non-linear activation functions that interleave two linear projections.
 The main advantage of using this hyper-network in our depth aware hyper-involution is that the number of trainable parameters remains independent of the choice of the kernel size which is not possible in involution \cite{li2021involution} and standard convolution \cite{lecun1998gradient}.
-Thus, the expressiveness of our depth aware hyper-involution can be increased with larger kernel size while keeping the number of trainable parameters constant.
-Note that the hyper-network used in \cite{ma2022hyper} is also independent of kernel size but it still depends on the number of input channels, output channels and number of nodes in the final layer of their hyper-network.
-Whereas our hyper-network does not rely on the the number of channels or number of nodes as these values remains constant.
-It is also worth mentioning that the name hyper-involution is motivated by the use of such an efficient hyper-network \cite{ha2016hypernetworks}.
+Thus, the expressiveness of our depth aware hyper-involution can be increased with a larger kernel size while keeping the number of trainable parameters constant.
+Note that the hyper-network used in \cite{ma2022hyper} is also independent of kernel size but it still depends on the number of input channels, output channels, and number of nodes in the final layer of their hyper-network.
+Whereas our hyper-network does not rely on the number of channels or number of nodes as these values remain constant.